-Table 9.1: Treatment of Acute Ischaemic Stroke with Intravenous Thrombolysis Treatment Treatment Recommendations Alteplase Onset within 4.5 hours Dose: 0.9 mg/kg, max 90 mg, 10% bolus and remaining dose as infusion over 1 hour.
-I A Onset >4.5 up to 9 hours if known onset or wake-up stroke guided by CT perfusion, with present significant penumbra core mismatch.
+Table 9.1: Treatment of Acute Ischaemic Stroke with Intravenous Thrombolysis Treatment Recommendations Level of Evidence Grade Alteplase Onset within 4.5 hours Dose: 0.9 mg/kg, max 90 mg, 10% bolus and remaining dose as infusion over 1 hour.
+I Α Onset >4.5 up to 9 hours if known onset or wake-up stroke guided by CT perfusion, with present significant penumbra core mismatch.
 New recommendation II В Uncertain onset and wake up stroke guided by MRI (DWI-FLAIR mismatch) New recommendation II В Tenecteplase Onset within 4.5 hours and eligible for thrombolytic treatment can be considered for intravenous Tenecteplase prior to EVT.
 Dose: 0.25mg/kg; maximum dose of 25mg New recommendation II В